MELBOURNE'S FAMILY FLOORING STORE

 It should be noted that parquet flooring can also be created by nailing or gluing individual pieces of wood directly to the subfloor to create the patterns.
 However, this is a time-intensive process that dramatically raises the cost of installation compared with installing pre-manufactured tiles.

-Note on shopping for engineered parquetry flooring : There are dozens of parquet patterns and pattern names, and two distinct patterns are often given the same name by different manufacturers and retailers.
-To know that you are getting exactly what you want, it is essential to see any flooring before you purchase it.
+Note on shopping for engineered parquetry flooring : There are dozens of parquet ranges and colours, and two distinct patterns being Chevron and Herringbone which are available from different manufacturers and we as a family owned retailer can offer you the best price.
+To know that you are getting exactly what you want, it is best to see any flooring before you purchase it, so be sure to drop in for an obligation free design consultation.

 You’ve got two options when buying parquet flooring—unfinished and finished, also called pre-finished.
 There are pros and cons of each.